LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/exercises/message/README.md

 * What are some good names to give those parameters?
 * What should the return type be?

-If you're stuck, I've written the answers to these questions below.

 After you've written the function signature, go ahead and fill in the body of the function as well.

+If you get stuck, here are the answers to the above questions:

 **Warning!**